muhammadmateen543/Attendance-and-Leave-Management-System/README.md

-📌 Attendance and Leave Management System (C++)
+## Attendance and Leave Management System (C++)

-📖 Description
+### Description

-A console-based Attendance and Leave Management System developed in C++ using Object-Oriented Programming (OOP) concepts.
+This is a console-based Attendance and Leave Management System developed in C++ using Object-Oriented Programming (OOP) concepts.
-The system helps manage user records, mark attendance, apply for leave, and view attendance details in a structured way.
+The system simulates a real organizational workflow where attendance is marked by a guard, and leave requests are reviewed and either approved or declined by a supervisor or manager.

-This project simulates a real-world management system and focuses on clean logic, class design, and basic data handling.
+The project is designed with a focus on clean architecture, role-based logic, and maintainable code using basic Design Patterns and SOLID principles.

+---

-✨ Features
+### Features

-Add and manage user records

-Mark attendance

-Apply for leave
+- Role-based system (Employee, Guard, Supervisor, Manager)
+- Attendance marked by guard
+- Leave application by user
+- Leave approval or rejection by supervisor and manager

-View attendance and leave history
+- View attendance and leave status

-Console-based user interaction
+- Console-based interaction

+---

+### Design & Architecture
+- Applied basic **Design Patterns** for better structure and code reuse
+- Followed **SOLID principles** to improve maintainability and scalability
+- Separation of responsibilities among different classes
+- Modular and extensible design

+---

-🛠 Tech Stack
+### Tech Stack

-Language: C++
+- Language: C++
+- Concepts:
+  - Object-Oriented Programming (OOP)
+  - Design Patterns (basic usage)
+  - SOLID Principles

-Concepts Used: OOP, Functions, Conditional Statements, Loops
+  - Functions, Loops, Conditional Statements

+---

+### What I Learned
+- Applying SOLID principles in a real project
+- Using design patterns to structure C++ applications
+- Designing role-based workflows
+- Writing clean, maintainable, and extensible code